top of page

 Phase Two: EcoRocket Heavy - a heavy vehicle, able to launch 24 tons to LEO.

-ARCA is currently performing ground, sea and launch tests for both the EcoRocket Demonstrator and Heavy.
+ArcaSpace is currently performing ground, sea and launch tests for both the EcoRocket Demonstrator and Heavy.

 The vehicle can be launched from sea or land, and depending of this, the first two stages can use either electric heating or an ecological chemical reaction of their water-based propellant.

-The EcoRocket flight sequence is presented in this VIDEO.
+The flight sequence

 The vehicle is transported on a Navy ship 20 miles off-shore from the naval base to a safety area that is under naval and aerial traffic management.

 The rocket is offloaded from the ship and placed on the sea surface.
 Initially, the rocket will stay on the sea surface in horizontal position.
 The 2,500 kg ballast is lowered from the ship to the sea and is attached to the rocket’s bottom which will make the rocket switch to vertical position.
-That will make it ready for fuelling and pressurisation, the rocket being half submerged.
+That will make it ready for fueling and pressurization, the rocket being half submerged.

 The ballast will have a buoy attached and will be recovered after the launch and brought back onboard the ship.
-Before engine start, the naval ship will manoeuvre at a distance of 1 km from the rocket.
+Before engine start, the naval ship will maneuver at a distance of 1 km from the rocket.

 The launch will be initiated by starting the first stage’s main engine.
 The rocket starts ascending, and at an altitude of 34 m, when it reaches the minimum velocity for aerodynamically stable flight, the ballast is detached.

-The first stage engine will run for 34 s until the vehicle reaches an altitude of 7,500 m and a speed of 1,650 km/h.
+The first stage engine will run for 34 s until the vehicle reaches an altitude of 11,000 m and a speed of 3,000 km/h.

-At 7,500 m, the second stage will ignite to continue ascending for 59 s to an altitude of 50,000 m and a speed of 4,600 km/h.
+At 11,000 m, the second stage will ignite to continue ascending for 54 s to an altitude of 65,000 m and a speed of 4,800 km/h.

-The second and third stage will stay connected and will continue the inertial ascending.
-During ascent, they will perform a pitch and yaw manoeuvre alignment for orbit injection, using the RCS.
 After the alignment, the second and third stage will start spinning using the Second Stage onboard RCS's.
-The third stage will then separate and start its engine, which will run for a total of 173 s, increasing the vehicle’s speed to 28,500 km/h and an altitude of 220 km.
+The third stage will then separate and start its engine, which will run for a total of 198 s, increasing the vehicle’s speed to 28,500 km/h and an altitude of 220 km.

 After the engine cut-off, the third stage is yo-yo de-spun and uses the onboard RCS’s to position the vehicle into the desired attitude for satellite deployment.
 The third stage engine is restartable as many times as desired, as it uses self-igniting propellants.